rotators/Fo1in2/Tools/UndatUI/src/Readme.md

 # Changelog

+## 1.07
+2020-01-03
+* Use exe path instead of GetCurrentDirectory.
+* Enable buttons for choosing directory again if the extraction fails.

 ## 1.06
 2019-12-29
 * Autodetect destination mod folder if the program is launched from a directory where fallout2.exe exist.